MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Set-ADServiceAccount.md

 ```

 ### -SamAccountName
-Specifies the Security Account Manager (SAM) account name of the user, group, computer, or service account.
+Specifies the Security Account Manager (SAM) account name of the service account.
-The maximum length of the description is 256 characters.
 To be compatible with older operating systems, create a SAM account name that is 20 characters or less.
 This parameter sets the **SAMAccountName** for an account object.
 The LDAP display name (**ldapDisplayName**) for this property is sAMAccountName.

+Notes:
-Note: If the string value provided is not terminated with a $ character, the system adds one if needed.
+- If the string value provided is not terminated with a $ character, the system adds one if needed.
+- The name needs to be unique in the forest as in some places the GMSA names are searched in the domain tree.

 ```yaml
 Type: String